Aboriginal Cultural Concepts

 Walking in the Footsteps of Our Ancestors

-Food to share (morning tea and lunch) for 2 days
+Food to share (morning tea and lunch) I have about 20 places available for people for the day.

 Sacred fire intention ceremony